 - Spring-powered: great for sniper rifles and cheaper pistols

 - Electric-powered: very popular with long/assault rifles.
-There are also some pistols, such as the Novritsch SSE18.
+There are also some great pistols, such as the Novritsch SSE18.

 - Gas-powered: Realistic and predominantly used for pistols such as the SSP1.

 - HPA Systems: A bit niche but increasingly popular platform.
 Similar to the gas-operated replicas.
 Extremely reliable and accurate, even if more expensive and demanding.

 They do not if used properly.
 Most fields nowadays ensure safety by measuring any airsoft guns on a chronograph.
 It is also required always to wear protection goggles/glasses to prevent irreversible eye damage.
 Combined with the recommended mouth protection, airsoft is genuinely safe and pain-free.

 If you are still concerned, you can read more details in our blog post.